The Best Turn-Based Strategy Games25 Sep 2018 5

-Turn-based games bring out the more cerebral undertones of strategy gaming – the break afford by ‘turns’ allows us to think, ponder and plan our moves with as much expert precision as we can muster, and see the mater plan unfold without a hitch creates untold levels of satisfaction.
+Turn-based games bring out the more cerebral undertones of strategy gaming – the break afforded by ‘turns’ allows us to think, ponder and plan our moves with as much expert precision as we can muster, and see the mater plan unfold without a hitch creates untold levels of satisfaction.
 Below are some of our favourite turn-based strategy games in recent years, and Alex is here to share them with you today.

 This is a ‘living’ list, in the sense that there are many worthy candidates and not enough room to fit them all in.
 Every so often (especially as new games come out), we’ll give this list a refresh and an update to bring some other titles their turn in the spotlight.

 Indie sensation Frozen Synapse is very much deserving of its accolades.
 A simultaneous turn-based breakdown of CounterStrike at its heart, Mode 7 Games condensed the fundamentals of the first-person shooter -- movement, stance, speed and vectors -- into five-second parcels of plotting direction and behaviour.
 While the sequel didn't try to mess with this simple and effective formula too much, it did try to instil a sense of purpose.

 Frozen Synapse 2's main offering is a grand-strategy layer.
 You run a private security firm in a procedurally generated city, and your goal is to grow, keep the other organisations in check, while also deal with a mysterious new foe that's appeared on the scene.
 Take contracts, hire recruits to fill out your squads, and fight your enemies in battlegrounds that vary depending on where the action takes place.
 The initial offering is functional and imperfect, but it's already proven to be a great way of filling Frozen Synapse's excellent WEGO tactical experience with meaning and persistence.

 Phantom Doctrine (Review)